Stained glass window, Wadham College

-- Every year there are almost 20,000 enrolments on courses at the Department for Continuing Education, making Oxford University one of the largest providers of continuing education in the UK.
+- Every year more than 14,000 students enrol on courses at the Department for Continuing Education, making Oxford University one of the largest providers of continuing education in the UK.

 - The University, including the colleges and Oxford University Press, is the largest employer in Oxfordshire, supporting around 17,000 jobs and injecting more than £750 million annually into the regional economy.